kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 In addition, you can use annotations to specify additional tags

 - <a name="tags">`alb.ingress.kubernetes.io/tags`</a> specifies additional tags that will be applied to AWS resources created.
+  In case of target group, the controller will merge the tags from the ingress and the backend service giving precedence to the values specified on the service when there is conflict.

     !!!example
         ```